Economic history of Scotland: Population

+The employment structure in Scotland, as in the rest of the United Kingdom, reflected the growth of the services sector at the relative expense of manufacturing.

 Trade unions

 Scottish workers played a major role in the nationwide industrial upheavals of 1910-14.
 The National Sailors' and Firemen's Union Directed strike activities in many port cities across Britain, while activists in the Glasgow Trades Council took the lead locally.
 The strongly local character of the strike movement and its leadership in Glasgow shaped both the strikes themselves - which were more unified and coherent in Glasgow than in some other centres - and the subsequent development of waterfront organisation on the Clyde, marked as it was by the emergence of independent locally based unions among both dockers and seamen.

 Ships

 Clydeside shipyards before the 1914 had been the busiest in the world, turning out more than one-third of the entire British output.
 They expanded dramatically during the war, primarily to produce transports of the sort that German submarines were busy sinking.
 Confident of postwar expansion, the companies borrowed heavily to expand their facilities.
 But after the war, employment tumbled as the yards proved too big, too expensive, and too inefficient; in any case world demand was down.
 The most skilled craftsmen were especially hard hit, because there were few alternative uses for their specialised skills.
 A serious weakness on the engineering side was a lag in developing the new technology of turbine engines, diesel engines, and welding techniques.
 The yards went into a long period of decline, interrupted only by the Second World War's temporary expansion.
 In the 21st century, only a handful of shipyards remain active.